-If personal document does not show permanent address, no permanent address may be specified in the Certificate application and in the Certificate issued.
+If neither the primary nor the secondary personal document shows permanent address, no permanent address may be specified in the Certificate application and the Certificate issued.

 For employees an employment certificate with the Organization is also required.
 This certificate is to be submitted by the Certificate subscriber to RA, but may be provided in the manner defined in the contract concluded between I.CA and the Organization.
-The person authorized to act for the Organization must prove their identity through the primary personal document - see above, or the signature on the certificate of the Certificate subscriber's employment must be officially authenticated.
+The person authorized to act on behalf of the Organization must prove their identity through the primary personal document - see above, or the signature on the certificate of the Certificate subscriber's employment must be officially authenticated.
 If this person is not defined by law as a person authorized to represent the Organization, this person must also submit his/her officially authenticated power of attorney, signed by the Organization's authorized representative, for representing the Organization.

 Employment certificate can be also submitted electronically.
-Must be .PDF format electronically signed by the person authorized to act for the Organization.
+Must be .PDF format electronically signed by the person authorized to act on behalf of the Organization.
 Advanced (at least) electronic signature must be based on qualified certificate.